DeLallo's Olive Encyclopedia

 This simple, four-step tutorial will show you the quickest way to pit an olive.
 Starting your recipes with unpitted olives lets you use the olive to its full potential.
 Pitting an olive is a kitchen skill worth learning.

 Our Olive FAQ gives detailed answers to common olive questions, like how are olives made ready to eat?
 Why do some olives have slices in their skin?
 Why do different kinds of olives have distinct flavors?
 Why are some olive pasteurized, but not all?
 Learn more about the ins & outs of olives in this hand, fact sheet!

-Originating in a small town near Sevilla, Spain, the Arbequina Olive has a unique earthy flavor that can be likened to artichoke or even the fruity apple.
+Originating in Catalonia, Spain, the Arbequina Olive has a unique earthy flavor that can be likened to artichoke or even the fruity apple.
 They are favored in oil production.

 Exclusively grown in a province of Puglia, Italy, Bella di Cerignola olives are milder than most table olives, considered a safe bet for "beginner" olive connoisseurs.
 The Bella di Cerignola is a large, semi-firm olive with a deep black coloring.

 The Black Greek Olive is a variety plentiful throughout central Greece.
 Fermented with natural sea salt, the Black Greek is a matured version of the green Amifissa.
 As a finished table olive, it can be dark brown, deep purple or even black with a flavor similar to red wine.

 DeLallo has coined its authentic Kalamata as "Calamata," a variety grown in the regions of Western and Central Greece, as well as Peloponnese.
 With a deep purple coloring, the Calamata has a deeply complex fruity flavor.